What is Finished-Size Quilting?

 In fact, patterns never even used to include measurements.

-It's a lot faster & easier than cutting around templates with scissors.
+It's much faster and easier than cutting around templates with scissors.

 But it made adding the seam allowance a lot more complicated.